 The Loire Valley is one of the most beautiful destinations in France, a delicate blend of nature, history, and French elegant art-de-vivre.
 Here, you can enjoy vibrant medieval towns, fairytale castles, stunning gardens, delicious food, and some of France’s best wines.

-There is such a variety of stunning places to see on the Loire Valley that it is difficult to choose only a few from them!
+There is such a variety of stunning places to see in the Loire Valley that it is difficult to choose only a few of them!

 Best Time to Visit the Loire Valley

-The Loire Valley sits right in the center of France, dividing north and south, so it gets relatively hot in summer (July average high of 25°C) and cold in winter (January average high of 7°C).
+The Loire Valley sits right in the center of France, dividing north and south, so it gets relatively hot in summer (around 25°C in July) and cold in winter (around 7°C in January).

-The best months to visit the Loire Valley to have good weather are from April to October.
+The best time to visit the Loire Valley to have good weather is from April to October.
 Spring is a great time to visit the chateaux’s gardens, all in full bloom.

-The best seasons for outdoor activities are spring or autumn.
+The best seasons for outdoor activities are spring and autumn.
 The shoulder seasons in the Loire Valley are perfect for walking and cycling.

 The months of July and August see the crowds in the Loire Valley, especially around the main sites.
 For the best accommodation and prices, it will be key to book well in advance.
 Also, we recommend buying skip-the-line tickets online in advance for the main châteaux in the Loire Valley.

 The season to avoid for your Loire Valley trip is winter.
-Expect more rain and cooler temperatures in winter.
-Some châteaux may be partially open whilst they do some renovations while others will be closed.
+The winter months see rain and cooler temperatures, and some châteaux may be closed.